 Creative mentoring is delivered to agreed timeframe and monitored over time.
-Child/young person regains confidence and may transition back into lessons or alternative provision.
-The Mighty Creatives will have regular contact with Creative Mentors to monitor and evaluate the intervention and progress made.
+Child regains confidence and may transition back into lessons or alternative provision.
+TMC will have regular contact with Creative Mentors to monitor and evaluate the intervention and progress made.